 The curriculum is used to ensure that children and young people understand how people with extreme views share these with others, especially using the internet.
-Staff should be alert to changes in children's behaviour, which could indicate that they may be in need of help or protection.
-Staff should use their judgement in identifying children who might be at risk of radicalisation and act proportionately which may include the DSL (or deputy) making a Prevent referral by contacting - preventsouth@ctpne.police.uk
+Staff should be alert to changes in children's behaviour, which could indicate that they may require help or protection.
+Staff should use their judgement in identifying children who might be at risk of radicalisation and act proportionately which may include the SDSL (or deputy) making a Prevent referral by contacting - preventsouth@ctpne.police.uk